An Overview of Fuzzy Name Matching Techniques

 Pros: Easy to maintain

-Cons: Computationally intensive (read: expensive hardware needed to run against long lists of names quickly); Cannot handle names the system doesn’t know about; Cannot handle names with missing/added spaces between components; Cannot handle names split between different fields
+Cons: Computationally intensive (read: expensive hardware needed to run against long lists of names quickly); Cannot handle names the system doesn’t know about; Cannot handle names with missing/added spaces between components; Cannot handle names split between different fields; May require unacceptably long processing time for long, multi-component names (5+ components).

 This method attempts to list all possible spelling variations of each name component and then looks for matching names from these lists of name variations.
 For example: One system produced 3,024 possible transliterations of this Arabic name “الرشید عبد“ since each separate name component alone has several variations.
 Here are the first five and last five variations.